TLDR; yes. But let us explain why bleisure is becoming so popular.

 If you want to keep your employees motivated, go beyond just creating a policy for employee business travels.
 You can go on to define who can avail bleisure and who needs to work towards what to be able to do so.

-For example, an employee is traveling a number of times in a year.
+For example, an employee is travelling a number of times in a year.
 Once a certain number of trips are completed, the company can repay the employee by covering the cost of their significant other once every six months or a year.

 3. What information do you need?